 In the new Cub Scout Adventure program, there are several ranks that can build a birdhouse to complete an adventure.

-Tiger Adventure – Backyard Jungle 4: Build and hang a birdhouse.
+Tiger Adventure – My Tiger Jungle 5: Build and hang a birdhouse.

 Webelos/AOL Elective Adventure – Build It 2: With the guidance of your Webelos den leader, parent, or guardian, select a carpentry project and build it.